JaGoLi/Libreboot-X200-Updated/libreboot_x200/libreboot/www/faq.md

 Why is the latest AMD hardware unsupported in libreboot? {#amd}
 ----------------------------------------------------------------------------

-It is extremely unlikely that any post-2013 AMD hardware will ever be supported in libreboot, due to severe security and freedom issues; so severe, that *the libreboot project recommends avoiding all modern AMD hardware.
+It is extremely unlikely that any modern AMD hardware will ever be supported in libreboot, due to severe security and freedom issues; so severe, that *the libreboot project recommends avoiding all modern AMD hardware.
 If you have an AMD based system affected by the problems